liseda-lab/REx/README.md

 - This repo provides the implementation and Supplementary Material described in this [paper](https://liseda-lab.github.io/assets/pdf/2025IJCAI_RewardingExplainability.pdf).

 REx is a method designed to validate scientific hypotheses via **explanatory paths in biomedical knowledge graphs**.
-It uses a **reinforcement learning (RL)** framework guided by a **multi-objective reward function** that prioritizes:
+It uses a **reinforcement learning** framework guided by a **multi-objective reward function** that prioritizes:

 - **Fidelity** – ensures the path connects the subject and object of the hypothesis.
 - **Relevance** – prioritizes explanations that are specific and informative.